xiehurricane/structor/README.md

 <img src="https://github.com/ipselon/structor/blob/master/images/title-background.png" style="width: 100%;"></img>

+### Short presentation
+Watch the presentation about how Structor works.
+This presentation shows all capabilities of Structor as development tool and describe its user interface controls: [How does Structor work ?](http://slides.com/alexanderpustovalov/deck)

 ### Description
 Structor is former React UI Builder.
 If you are not familiar with React UI Builder you can watch the video here: [https://www.youtube.com/watch?v=5nqOFSjXKPI](https://www.youtube.com/watch?v=5nqOFSjXKPI).